rahul0705/ansible-irssi/README.md

     - role: irssi
 ```

-2) Install rTorrent with custom settings
+2) Install Irssi with custom settings

 ```yaml
 - hosts: all